-a.
-The science review team is led by a current or emeritus SAB member and includes at least three (3) other panelists and a sitting CI Director who serves ex

-- officio.
-The panel must be as diverse as possible to gain a variety of viewpoints while retaining scientific expertise. - b.
+- a.
+The science review team is led by a current or emeritus SAB member and includes at least three (3) other panelists and a sitting CI Director who serves ex officio.
+The credentials of the panelists should be considered to ensure a variety of viewpoints and scientific expertise. - b.
 The administrative review team includes the TPM, FPO, the CIAO Director, GMD staff member, FALD member, and any other NOAA representatives deemed pertinent to the process.
 The TPM serves as the chair. - c.
 Important steps in the review process include: - i. informing the review members of expectations for the review panel; - ii. providing the CI and review team with the standard science review questions; - iii. preparing a CI briefing book; - iv. conducting the scientific and administrative reviews; and - v. preparing the final reports.